Best AI Presentation Maker in 2026 (Honest Review)

 Where Canva wins: Template variety, ecosystem breadth, and the ability to repurpose presentation content into other formats (social posts, videos, print materials) within the same tool.
 The free tier is surprisingly useful.

 Where Canva falls short: The AI doesn't generate complete decks from prompts with the same quality as Moda or Gamma.
 You're still doing most of the design work manually.
 Presentation-specific intelligence (narrative structure, slide-to-slide flow) is weak.
-And the export workflow for slides remains a pain point by thousands of people search monthly for how to get their Canva decks into Google Slides or PowerPoint.
+And the export workflow remains a pain point if you need to move Canva decks cleanly into Google Slides or PowerPoint.
 We go deeper on this in our Canva alternative comparison.

 Pricing: Free tier.
-Pro at $18/month, Business at $25/month per person.
-Enterprise pricing available.
+Pro from $144/year, Business from $250/year per person, with Enterprise pricing available.

 Beautiful.ai